sourcifyeth/docs/docs/2. Running Sourcify/1-Running Locally.md

 ## Set environment variables

 Most of the settings are set with environment variables under the `environments/.env` file.
-You can copy the `environments/.env.dev` file and rename it to `.env` initially.
+You can copy the `environments/.env.dev` file and rename it to `environments/.env` initially.
 You should at least configure the variables below to run the server and UI.

 ```bash
 SERVER_URL=https://localhost:5000 # localhost:$SERVER_EXTERNAL_PORT